1. Submission procedure and workflow

 -Citing artificial intelligence

 Scientists use sophisticated tools such as artificial intelligence to write text or software code.
 This is similar to using language proofreading services.
-Authors are invited to disclose such use in the acknowledgments of the article so that it is public information.
+Authors are invited to disclose such use in the acknowledgements of the article so that it is public information.

 -Artificial intelligence and intellectual property